Cougars are a large cat, and although not usually aggressive, have been involved in attacks on humans as well as causing death.

 The lack of food can lead to attacks on humans by cougars.
-If an animal is not getting enough food, they will go to desperate lengths to keep themselves alive.
+If animals are not getting enough food, they will go to desperate lengths to keep themselves alive.

 In areas where there are many mountain lions, the competition for food is fierce.
-In Florida and New Mexico, there are many more fights between males due to the lack of food.
+There are many more fights between males in Florida and New Mexico due to the lack of food.

 Loss Of Territory

 Male lions will compete with each other to keep their territory.
 A cougars territory can cover twenty-five to seven hundred and eighty-five square miles, depending on the amount of food and habitat.

 Some of the smallest territories have been noted in California and Vancouver Island, a hotspot for cougar attacks.